 - Student Intern: 12 months

 Your J-1 category is indicated on your DS-2019 in section 4.
-If additional time is available according to your J-1 category, please work with your sponsoring department to submit a DS-2019 request Part B along with the required supporting documentation to OIS via email (email@example.com).
+If additional time is available according to your J-1 category, please work with your sponsoring department to submit a DS-2019 request Part B along with the required supporting documentation to firstname.lastname@example.org.
 You can find more information about the scholar program extension process here.

 - Consult an OIS advisor to discuss any other options depending on your personal situation including an extension of your J-1 category beyond max stay, a change of J-1 category, or a change of status to something other than J-1 depending on your subjectivity to the 212(e) home residency requirement.

 This will depend on your child’s school and whether the school is still operational.
-If your child’s school is still operational and your child is not exhibiting any symptoms of illness, then yes, they may continue to attend school.
+If your child’s school is still operational and your child is not exhibiting any symptoms of illness, they may continue to attend school.
 If your child is ill, they should stay home from school.
-Please be in communication with your child’s school and follow all instructions provided to you in regards to restricted activities, school closings, etc.
+Please be in communication with your child’s school and follow all instructions provided to you regarding restricted activities, school closings, etc.

 Yes, USCIS is still accepting applications for J-2 dependents to receive work authorization.
 Please email your OIS assigned advisor to schedule a phone call or Zoom meeting to discuss this process further.

-Yes, if you would like to request a J-2 DS-2019 please submit a Dependent Request Form along with the required supporting documentation (listed on the form) to OIS via email, at firstname.lastname@example.org.
-You should keep in mind that there are current entry restrictions on travel from or through certain countries.
-Additionally visa processing may be delayed.
+Yes, if you would like to request a J-2 DS-2019 please submit an I-20/DS-2019 request form along with the required supporting documentation (listed on the form) to OIS via email, at email@example.com.
+You should keep in mind that there are current travel restrictions for certain countries.
+Additionally visa processing may be delayed in some areas.
+For up-to-date travel information please refer to the Center for Disease Control and Prevention’s Coronavirus webpage: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html.